 For easy removal; these cakes should be baked in a spring-form pan.
 The cakes are usually quite sweet; but they also have a dense, silky texture as well.
 In these types of cakes; egg proteins are the ones that provide structure in place of wheat flour starches.

 These types of cakes can be served plain as they are; however if you want to decorate them, whipped cream is preferred.
-Fruits can also be used to garnish as well.
+Sifted icing sugar and fruits can also be used to garnish as well.

 Un-Baked Flourless Cakes